AdarshZolekar/Smart-Food-Nutrition-Detector/README.md

 ## About this project

-This project was developed as a second internship project to demonstrate practical skills in full-stack development, machine learning and nutrition data analysis with Edunet Foundation.
+This project was developed as an internship project to demonstrate practical skills in full-stack development, machine learning and nutrition data analysis with Edunet Foundation.

 ---